gsoft-inc/wl-squide/docs/getting-started/create-host.md

 }
 ```

-### Async boundary

-Then, use a dynamic import to add an async boundary:
+Finally, use a dynamic import to add an async boundary:

 ```ts host/src/index.ts
 // eslint-disable-next-line @typescript-eslint/ban-ts-comment